-(a) Director Orientation.
-New directors shall participate in an orientation program that includes discussions with management, visits to our facilities, and background materials on our business, plans, organization, financial statements and key policies and procedures.

-- (b) Director Education.
+- (a) Director Orientation.
+New directors shall participate in an orientation program that includes discussions with management, visits to our facilities, and background materials on our business, plans, organization, financial statements and key policies and procedures. - (b) Director Education.
 Each Board member should maintain the necessary level of expertise to perform the responsibilities of a director.
 We may offer continuing education programs to assist directors in maintaining this level of expertise.
-If we do not provide such a program in a given year, each director may instead attend one education seminar at our expense, subject to a maximum enrollment fee of \$4,000 plus reasonable expenses which shall include the cost of: (i) supplemental materials, such as course workbooks or text, (ii) lodging, (iii) transportation to and from the seminar, and (iv) meals. - (c) Performance Evaluation.
+If we do not provide such a program in a given year, each director may instead attend one education seminar at our expense, subject to a maximum enrollment fee of \$4,000 plus reasonable expenses which shall include the cost of: (i) supplemental materials, such as course workbooks or text, (ii) lodging, (iii) transportation to and from the seminar, and (iv) meals.

+- (c) Performance Evaluation.
 The Board shall conduct an annual evaluation to determine whether it and its committees are functioning effectively.
 The chairperson of each standing committee shall inform the Board of any information regarding such committee that may be relevant to such evaluation.
-In addition, each individual Board member shall be assessed annually. - (d) Selection of Chairperson.
+In addition, each individual Board member shall be assessed annually.
+The Nominating, Governance & Corporate Responsibility Committee shall oversee the process governing such evaluations.
+At least once every three years, the Nominating, Governance & Corporate Responsibility Committee shall seek input from an independent consultant as part of the annual evaluation process. - (d) Selection of Chairperson.
 The Board shall select its Chairperson and its CEO in any way it considers to be in the best interests of Dollar General and its shareholders.
 The decision of who should serve in these roles, and whether the roles should be combined, is the responsibility of the Board to be determined in its business judgment. - (e) Lead Director.
 If the positions of the Chairperson and the CEO are held by the same person, or if the Chairperson is not an Independent Director, then the Board may select an Independent Director to serve as the Lead Director.
-The Lead Director shall have the following responsibilities as well as any other responsibilities as may be delegated to such Lead Director by the Board from time to time: - (i) To chair the executive sessions of the non-management directors and of the Independent Directors, and to report thereon to the full Board and/or the Chairperson as appropriate; - (ii) To chair meetings of the Board when the Chairperson is not in attendance; - (iii) To provide input on Board meeting agendas; - (iv) To co-lead with the Chairperson the annual Board self-evaluation process; - (v) To participate with the Compensation Committee in the annual performance evaluation of the Chief Executive Officer; - (vi) To serve as a liaison between the Chairperson and the non-management directors and to communicate non-management Board member feedback to the Chief Executive Officer when the position is separate from that of the Chairperson; and - (vii) To be a contact for shareholders, employees and other interested parties who wish to communicate with the non-management directors on the Board.
+The Lead Director shall have the following responsibilities as well as any other responsibilities as may be delegated to such Lead Director by the Board from time to time: - (i) To chair the executive sessions of the non-management directors and of the Independent Directors, and to report thereon to the full Board and/or the Chairperson as appropriate; - (ii) To chair meetings of the Board when the Chairperson is not in attendance; - (iii) To provide input on Board meeting agendas; - (iv) To co-lead with the Chairperson the annual Board self-evaluation process; - (v) To participate with the Compensation and Human Capital Management Committee in the annual performance evaluation of the Chief Executive Officer; - (vi) To serve as a liaison between the Chairperson and the non-management directors and to communicate non-management Board member feedback to the Chief Executive Officer when the position is separate from that of the Chairperson; and - (vii) To be a contact for shareholders, employees and other interested parties who wish to communicate with the non-management directors on the Board.